Louisiana Hiking Trails was incorporated in 1975 as a non-profit

 locomotice with remodeled passenger cars.
 Visit this train as well.

-You are now at the site of the Baton Rouge Riverside Centroplex and
+You are now at the site of the Baton Rouge Riverside and

 Governmental Complex.
 This area is the focal point of the Baton Rouge

 ice shows, sporting events, trade shows, concerts and meetings.
-Ahead,
+Looking

 You have reached the resting point.
 If your group has brought a sack

 lunch, the area makes an excellent spot for lunch.
-Please use the
+Please properly dispose

-Notice the Old State Capitol, located north from the Riverside
+Notice the Old State Capitol, located south of Galvez Plaza.

-Centroplex.
-Walk to the entrance of the Old State Capitol, which is
+Walk to the entrance of the Old State Capitol, located on North

 cornerstone of the Old State Capitol was laid in 1847, and the